vipulnaik/diet-exercise-health/profile-information/health-profile.md

 history and got a few additional vaccines to be compliant with the requirements (including possibly vaccines that I had already gotten as a child but didn't have a record of).
-Details of my childhood vaccines have not yet been updated online, but physical copies of these are available, and I'm planning to digitize the information.
+Details of my childhood vaccines have been digitized but are not included publicly due to potential sensitivity of some of the data (including the ability to infer date of birth / place of birth from the timing of some of the vaccine series).

 ### Common cold and sore throat / running nose